-Skip to main contentSkip to main content
+Skip to main content

 Here is the answer, straight: "Under Consideration" on Workday means your application passed the initial automated ATS screening and is now being actively reviewed by a human recruiter or hiring manager.
 You are no longer in the pile.
 You are in the shortlist.